hlynch/Biometry2022/docs/Week-13-lab.md

 2. Model criticism

+We will need a series of packages for today's lab, some of which we have not used before: MASS, lmtest, MuMIn, car, and gvlma.

 Part 1: Model selection / model comparison
 ------------------------

 There is a frog dataset on the distribution of the Southern Corroboree frog that we are going to attach.
+More information on the definition of the covariates in this dataset can be found [here](https://www.key2stats.com/data-set/view/235).

 ```r